 - A safeguards program that is regularly tested and monitored

-- A plan to evaluate and adjust the program in the case that your office changes or needs improvement based on recent testing
+- A plan to evaluate and adjust the program if your office changes or needs improvement based on recent testing.

 For more information, read this article on safeguarding taxpayer data.